TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/026 Checkbox Component.md

 }
 ```

 Notice, the only difference of a new Page and new Component, is that the Page has the @page directive at the top.
+We can manually add a @page directive, and turn this component into a page.

 Remember, Pages can work as Components too, even though that may be less standard.